guardian/dotcom-rendering/dotcom-rendering/docs/patterns/enhance-capi.md

 There are some conventions that can result in images appearing differently, we need a cleaner to support these while we wait for support for them to be added natively to Composer.

 Multi images.
 Consecutive sequences of two halfWidth images will be merged into a MultiImageBlockElement and shown side by side
 Captions.
-A ul/li tag directly after an image will replace the proceeding image's caption
+A `ul`/`li` tag directly after an image will replace the preceding image's caption

 In particular, Photo essay articles needs a lot of cleaning to achieve the intended designs.
 They use special caption styles and can sometimes have titles overlaying images.